ruichaowang/ndk-samples/endless-tunnel/README.md

 ### Geometry And Rendering

 The game's geometry is represented by VBOs and IBOs.
-A VBO is represented by the VertexBuf class, and an IBO is represented by an IndexBuf.
+A cube_vbo_ is represented by the VertexBuf class, and an IBO is represented by an IndexBuf.
 A shader is represented by the Shader class, of which TrivialShader is a concrete example.